 In order to start a contest a national organising team of teachers, university staff and/or representatives from the appropriate government body (typically but not necessarily, Ministry of Education) will need to be formed.
 The organisation of the contest can differ in different countries.
 Technically the IOL does not require that the contest is sanctioned by the Ministry of Education - though this is commonly done anyway.

 Countries that share a common language sometimes collaborate on producing problem sets and run broadly similar competitions.
 However, this involves a huge amount of cooperation and coordination to ensure there is no leakage of problems before all the contests have taken place.
-There is spontaneous international collaboration in the form of people sharing old problems and translating, but this is only done when it can be assured that the original problem set is sufficiently impossible for the contestants to acquire.
+There is spontaneous international collaboration in the form of people sharing old problems and translating, but this is only done when it can be assured that it is sufficiently impossible for the contestants to acquire the original problem set before their contest takes place.
 It is up to each national contest to ensure the security of the problem set, and that cheating is not occurring.
 Contact the larger mailing list for the IOL and/or countries with whom you share language to learn more.